-Budgeted cost: £59,728
+Budgeted cost: £ 84080

 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at KS1 and 2 disadvantaged pupils who require further phonics support through Bug Club Rapid Phonics and additional books Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Small group tuition through in Maths Studies in England have shown that pupils eligible for free school meals typically receive additional benefits from small group tuition.
-3, 4, 5 Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Small group tuition through an Academic Mentor in Maths and school based tutor in Reading and writing Studies in England have shown that pupils eligible for free school meals typically receive additional benefits from small group tuition.
+Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
 The approach allows the teacher to focus on the needs of a small number of learners and provide teaching that is closely matched to pupil understanding.
 Small group tuition offers an opportunity for greater levels of interaction and feedback compared to whole class teaching which can support pupils to overcome barriers to learning and increase their access to the curriculum.
-Nurture provision: Self-regulation strategies both through Nurture group and outreach nurture support The development of self-regulation and executive function is consistently linked with successful learning, including pre-reading skills, early mathematics and problem solving.
+3, 4, 5 Nurture provision: Self-regulation strategies both through Nurture group and outreach nurture support The development of self-regulation and executive function is consistently linked with successful learning, including pre-reading skills, early mathematics and problem solving.
 Strategies that seek to improve learning by increasing self-regulation have an average impact of five additional months' progress.
 A number of studies 2.

-suggest that improving the

-self-regulation skills of children in the

-early years is likely to have a lasting

-positive impact on later learning at

-school, and also have a positive

-impact on wider outcomes such as

-behaviour and persistence.

-There are some indications that

-children from disadvantaged

-backgrounds are more likely to begin

-nursery or reception with weaker

-self-regulation skills than their peers.

-As a result, embedding

-self-regulation strategies into early

-years teaching is likely to be

-particularly beneficial for children

-from disadvantaged backgrounds.

-Nurture: OFSTED report

-Elevate mentoring Programmes which have a clear structure and expectations, provide training and support for mentors, and recruit mentors who are volunteers, are 1. & 2.
+г suggest that improving the self-regulation skills of children in the early years is likely to have a lasting positive impact on later learning at school, and also have a positive impact on wider outcomes such as behaviour and persistence.
+There are some indications that children from disadvantaged backgrounds are more likely to begin nursery or reception with weaker self-regulation skills than their peers.
+As a result, embedding self-regulation strategies into early years teaching is likely to be particularly beneficial for children from disadvantaged backgrounds.
+Nurture: OFSTED report Elevate mentoring Programmes which have a clear structure and expectations, provide training and support for mentors, and recruit mentors who are volunteers, are associated with more successful outcomes.
+1. & 2.

-associated with more successful outcomes.